MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamresumeio.md

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.

-An ACXSTREAM Object that represents an audio stream created by a circuit.
+A pointer to an existing ACXSTREAM Object.
+An ACXSTREAM Object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns